 If you are a reporting entity, (other than a high value dealer) you must undertake an audit of your risk assessment and your AML/CFT programme:

-Every two years, or
+Every three years, or

 When asked by your AML/CFT supervisor